glaziermag/fog-watch/README.md

 # Bay Area Fog Visualizer – Setup Guide

-This project contains a static web page that visualizes fog and low cloud conditions over the San Francisco Bay Area.
-It combines **NOAA GOES‑19 GeoColor** imagery with map‑projected tiles from the University of Wisconsin’s **RealEarth** platform.
-The site updates itself automatically every five minutes, aligns refreshes to the ABI scan cadence and includes a brightness slider for nighttime viewing.
+This project contains a static web page that visualizes fog and low cloud conditions over the San Francisco Bay Area using only map‑projected tiles from the University of Wisconsin’s **RealEarth** platform.
+Earlier versions of this project included angled still images and animated loops from NOAA; those have been removed so that the page now displays a single, true overhead view of Northern California.
+The site automatically selects an appropriate satellite product for daylight (GeoColor) or night (Night Microphysics), refreshes the imagery every five minutes and offers a brightness slider for nighttime viewing.

 ## Files

-* `index.html` – markup for the page, including sections for the latest still image, a two‑hour animated loop and a Leaflet map that displays RealEarth tiles.
+* `index.html` – markup for the page, including a brightness slider and a Leaflet map container.
+The overhead map appears first on the page.
 * `style.css` – dark‑themed styling and responsive layout.
-* `script.js` – JavaScript that fetches imagery, schedules updates,
-  builds the RealEarth tile URL with your access key, initializes a Leaflet map and applies brightness filters.
+* `script.js` – JavaScript that determines which RealEarth product to use (day vs. night), builds tile URLs with your access key, initializes a Leaflet map, refreshes the imagery every five minutes and manages brightness.
 * `README.md` – this document.

 ## Deployment